RubikSoftware/zelt-profile-editor/README.md

 We want you to build a simple profile editor, allowing users to view and edit their Zelt User Profile.

-A simple Mock API is included which allows you to get and set user information.
+We've created a simple React project to get you started with a simple Mock API to allow you to get and set user information.

 What we're looking for: